techsoft3d/ts3d-hc-clashmanager/README.md

 The typical workflow for server-side clash detection would be to run the clash detection server on its own instance.
 If a user wants to perform clash detection your backend would then pull out the relevant scs file from your storage, create a new clash session server-side, and send the session id to the client so that the client-library can connect to the session.
 All this would be controlled via a proxy that ensures session integrity and security and handles potential load-balancing.
 Please keep in mind that each clash session can use a significant amount of memory on the server as well as CPU resources so you should limit the number of concurrent sessions per server to a reasonable amount based on the underlying hardware.

 ### Limitations
 Adding additional models to an existing clash session is currently not supported when using server-side clash detection.
+In addition, any changes to the model loaded on the client (e.g. changing visibility, moving parts, etc.) will not be reflected in the clash results in that mode.

 ## Acknowledgments
 ### Demo: